ubreddy/rezolve-docs/docs/bot-administration/channels/teams/Enabling-Graph-API-Permissions-for-additional-Attributes-in-Teams-using-SSO-App-NEW.md

 ---
-title: 'Enabling Graph API Permissions for additional Attributes in Teams using SSO App'
+title: 'Enabling Graph API'
 id: enabling-graph-api-permissions-for-additional-attributes-in-teams-using-sso-app
 sidebar_position: 1
-sidebar_label: Enabling Graph API Permissions for additional Attributes in Teams using SSO App
+sidebar_label: Enabling Graph API
 status:
 whatsPending:
 ---

-# Enabling Graph API Permissions for Microsoft Teams SSO App
+# Enabling Graph API

 This guide provides step-by-step instructions for enabling Graph API permissions in your Azure AD application to allow the bot to perform automations for your end-users in Microsoft Teams.